 Chalk and cheese to compare.
 The Air-cooled ‘Evolution’ engine is a bit of a paradox in the title, as it really hasn’t evolved much at all over the last 30 years.
 Sure, some updates along the way, namely EFI in 2007 but that’s about it.
 The Evo lump is rough, noisy and really nothing to write home about performance-wise.
 However, what it lacks in refinement it makes up in character and is virtually indestructible.
 I’ll have to admit that while the Sporters, in both 883 and 1200 guises really are quite primitive, there is a certain allure about them you won’t find elsewhere.
 Fire it up, and it will chug, burp, shake, grind and remind you that you are indeed on a combustion-engine powered machine.
 Quite satisfying.
 For its lack of horsepower, there is plenty of torque, and the old Evo lump pulls fairly cleanly from just about anywhere.

 The cold hard truth in numbers

 For the record, there are some worthwhile improvements over previous Sportster iterations.
-ABS as standard in Australia here, with twin disc brakes up front are a big improvement.
-Along with the new emulsion shocks out the back to improve the ride from terrible to the vicinity of OK.
-The combination of analogue / digital tacho is interesting but a bit hard to read in the sunlight.
-For my money I would prefer the original Sportster tacho unit.
+ABS as standard in Australia here, with twin disc brakes up front are significant in the braking department.
+The suspension is graced with the new emulsion shocks out the back.
+THis imporves the ride from terrible to the vicinity of OK.
+The combination of analogue / digital tacho is exciting but a bit hard to read in the sunlight.
+For my money, I would prefer the original Sportster tacho unit.